M1dnightNinja/gradle-multi-version/README.md

 created, so if you need to add additional resources to your versioned jars, this will not be possible with this method.
 Additionally, adding source directory sets does not appear to play nicely with IntelliJ IDEA.
 If you override any class files in other source directory sets, IDEA will complain about duplicate classes.
-This does not affect compilation or packaging, but may be kind of annoying, which would defeat the purpose of using source directory sets in the first place.
+This does not affect compilation or packaging, but it may be kind of annoying, which would defeat the purpose of using source directory sets in the first place.